Nonparametric tests of treatment effect homogeneity for policy-makers: Methodology

-Whilst our paper has focused on estimation and testing, a related problem is constructing confidence intervals for $\theta^+_{0,\delta}$, $\theta^-_{0,\delta}$ and $\theta^+_{0,\tau_0}-\theta^-_{0,\tau_0}$.
+Whilst our paper has focused on estimation and testing, a related problem is constructing confidence intervals for our estimands.
 Because these parameters are constrained to be either non-negative or non-positive, interval construction via a Gaussian approximation is ill-advised.
 In theory, valid intervals can be constructed via the inversion of tests.
-For example, if we were to test the hypothesis $\theta^+_{0,\delta}=\theta^{+,*}_{0,\delta}$, then one could select the set of values $\theta^{+,*}_{0,\delta}$ for which the test fails to reject the null.